vi4m/vi4m.github.io/_posts/2016-09-04-swift-on-linux-tutorial-part-2.md

 ## Example coroutines

-This code is run in the "background" as a lightweight coroutine.
+This code runs in the "background" as a lightweight coroutine.
 Unlike threads, you can run literally milions of these on the modern hardware, it's so performant.

 ```swift
 import Venice